 Everything about the creation of the Dvinsky reserve

-The forest landscape between Northern Pinega and Dvina rivers in the Arkhangelsk region is one of the largest intact forest landscapes (IFL) in Europe and Russia.
-This is the paragon of the wild Northern taiga with an area of about 900 thousand hectares.
-It is difficult to overestimate the importance of these forests in ensuring the quality of the environment.
-They play a critical role in climate regulation and air purifying, reduce the concentration of greenhouse gases in the atmosphere, protect against floods and soil destruction, guard the sources of rivers and lakes.
+It is difficult to overestimate the importance of these intact forests as they were remaining untouched by logging and infrustructure building for several thousands years.
+They play a critical role in ensuring the quality of the environment: regulate climate and air purifying, reduce the concentration of greenhouse gases in the atmosphere, protect against floods and soil destruction, guard the sources of rivers and lakes.